rogerss147/ConsumesAPIs/README.md

-# ExerciseListHackerRank
+# ExerciseList
-The idea of ​​this repository will be to solve hacker rank logic problems.
+The idea of ​​this repository will be to solve logic problems.